awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

    aws ssm create-resource-data-sync --sync-name name --s3-destination "BucketName=DOC-EXAMPLE-BUCKET,Prefix=prefix-name,SyncFormat=JsonSerDe,Region=AWS Region, for example us-east-2,DestinationDataSharing={DestinationDataSharingType=Organization}"
    ```

-1. Repeat Steps 2 and 3 for every AWS Region and Amazon Web Services account where you want to synchronize data to the central Amazon S3 bucket\.
+1. Repeat Steps 2 and 3 for every AWS Region and AWS account where you want to synchronize data to the central Amazon S3 bucket\.